microsoft/TechExcel-Win-the-Database-Platform/Docs/02_Cosmos_DB_AI/02_build_a_serverless_AI_RAG_application_using_data_from_Azure_Cosmos_DB.md

 ## Objectives

+After completing this lab, you'll be able to:
 -	Build serverless, AI RAG applications using .NET Aspire, Semantic Kernel, and Azure Cosmos DB with DiskANN and vector search.
 -	Design, build, deploy, and scale RAG pattern applications in Azure.